sabrinasadik/www_threefold.io/www.threefold.io/content/grid/step1.md

 # Step 1
 step1_title = "Find your Engagement Model"
-step1_desc = "Based on your IT knowledge and familiarity with configuring hardware, you can choose a full-service Cooperative, pre-configured & certified hardware to become an Individual Farmer, or a full Do It Yourself (DIY) option for your farming activity."
+step1_desc = "Based on your IT knowledge and familiarity with configuring hardware, you can choose a full-service Co-operative, pre-configured & certified hardware to become an Individual Farmer, or a full Do It Yourself (DIY) option for your farming activity."

 # Co-op Farmer
 farmer1_title = "Co-op Farmer"